tiffanimarlowe/project_template/README.md

 - unloading the package at the destination is a uniform distribution between 20 and 45 seconds.
 - the distribution center is responsible for the depicted area, which has a diameter of 14.2 miles.
 We have chosen a smaller than possible (17 miles) diameter as we have to include some measures for wind (even minor wind speeds can have huge effects) and possible higher drag for the packages.
 - no package is heavier than 4 lbs total.
+- there is one distribution center, which prepares the packages and houses the drones
+- we have 13 different adresses to deliver the packages to, for the different distances to cover.

 ![Chosen Delivery Area ](images/Delivery_Area.png)